peiTeX/qrbill/README.md

  * v1.03 (2021-05-10)
    - Update to swiss qrbill payments standard v2.2
    - Add seb-iban and sep-reference to the example files
+ * v1.04 (2022/07/02)
+   - add basic support for EPC QR codes
+   - add date parsing mechanism to preset the dates to values of `\today`